tensorflow/recommenders-addons/tensorflow_recommenders_addons/dynamic_embedding/core/kernels/redis_impl/README.md

 CRC32 / CRC16.
 But even with the addition of Intel's instruction set, it still affects performance too much.

 # How To Create a Config File?
 Below is an example of a JSON file, along with comments on the corresponding project.
+Please use UTF-8 encoding.
 **Attention!
 Json files cannot contain comments when actually used!**
 ```json
 {